 Next, a Red Guard elastomeric membrane is added over the mortar base to create yet another layer of waterproofing.
 Tile is installed later.

 The owner used glass blocks to create a window that has privacy while still allowing light to shine through.
 He also installed a small transom window in the middle for air flow and ventilation.

 The Finished Bathroom

 The finished product!
-This bathroom remodel will last the homeowner many years.
+This bathroom remodel will last the homeowner for many years.

 While this home isn’t a manufactured home it is a great example of a standard gut and rebuild bathroom remodel.